-If you need help finding a free, confidential center near you CLICK HERE for national HIV testing locations.
+Do you need help finding a free, confidential center near you CHECK HERE for national HIV testing locations and care services.
 If you would like to talk to someone and have any questions, you can contact the National AIDS Hotline at (800) 342-2437 (24 hrs/day, 365 days/year).

 Problems with Home Testing

 What Test Should I Buy?